Here are a few of those details:

-The basic formation, called a set, is two long lines of dancers with partners standing across from each other.
-A caller teaches the figures of each dance before it begins, then cues the dancers the first several times through the dance.
+The basic formation, called a set, is two long lines of couples with partners standing across from each other.
+A caller teaches the figures of each dance before it begins, then prompts the dancers the first several times through the dance.

 No lessons are required, as each individual dance is taught before it begins.
 Plus, there are only about 20 moves to learn, most of them very simple.

 We always dance to live music.
 There is simply no substitute for the energy of a live band and for the interplay between the musicians and the dancers.